zakkg3/ClusterSecret/README.md

 | kubectl apply -n <destination-namespace> -f -
 ```

-But if you whant to automate the cloning of secrets into a set of namespaces (a regex pattern).
+But if you want to automate the cloning of secrets into a set of namespaces (a regex pattern).
 ClusterSecret is the way to go.

 # installation